astronomer/docs/learn/dag-factory.md

   default_view: 'grid'  # or 'graph', 'duration', 'gantt', 'landing_times' (for Run Duration in newer versions)
   orientation: 'LR'  # or 'TB', 'RL', 'BT'
   description: 'This is an example dag!'
-  # to use callbacks you will need to complete Step 4 of this tutorial
-  on_success_callback_name: placeholder_callback
-  on_success_callback_file: /usr/local/airflow/dags/callback_func.py
-  on_failure_callback_name: placeholder_callback
-  on_failure_callback_file: /usr/local/airflow/dags/callback_func.py
   tasks:
     task_1:
       operator: airflow.operators.bash_operator.BashOperator